 Fried Calamari (Classic Italian-American Style)

-Fried Calamari is a staple of Italian-American restaurants — light, crisp, and meant to be shared straight from the fryer.
+Fried Calamari is a classic Italian antipasto — light, crisp, and meant to be eaten the moment it hits the table.

 Fried Calamari